 None of [the rough cut details] are included in the formal details of cuts made to the finished version.

-video, the BBFC took no objection to some of the footage that they had deemed unsuitable a mere year beforehand, and thus much footage that the UK did not see in the cinema version was unveiled on video.
-Bond's beating at the party, the death of the
+film for video, the BBFC took no objection to some of the footage that they had deemed unsuitable a mere year beforehand, and thus much footage that the UK did not see in the cinema version was unveiled on video.
+Bond's beating at the party, the

 Ferman's star obsession